-CodeRunner 2 is one of the best paid text editors for Mac, which can be effective when it comes to programming.
-To suit almost every situation, the developers has included support for almost every programming language and it does offer features such as auto-complete and syntax highlighting.
-Talking of the price, you can get CodeRunner 2 for just $14.99.
+CodeRunner 2 is one of the best-paid text editors for Mac, which can be effective when it comes to programming.
+To suit almost every situation, the developers have included support for almost every programming language, and it does offer features such as auto-complete and syntax highlighting.
+Talking about the price, you can get CodeRunner 2 for just $14.99.
 Despite being called a text editor, CodeRunner 2 features can be compared with those of an IDE.

-Out of the box, CodeRunner 2 supports 23 different languages and you can avail features such as multi-file project & advanced auto-complete support.
-Talking of project management, the sidebar is useful for shifting between folders or files, accompanied by the multi-tabbed interface.
+Out of the box, CodeRunner 2 supports 23 different languages, and you can avail features such as multi-file project & advanced auto-complete support.
+Considering project management, the sidebar is useful for shifting between folders or files, accompanied by the multi-tabbed interface.
 So, if you’re a hard coder — into serious languages — this one is just fine.

-Textastic has been here for a while and is widely used for coding-based purposes and for minimal editing processes!
-More than 80 different languages are supported by this Mac text editor and you get options such as different types of encoding and auto-completion support.
+Textastic has been here for a while and is widely used for coding-based purposes and minimal editing processes!
+This Mac text editor supports more than 80 different languages, and you get options such as different types of encoding and auto-completion support.
 You can get Textastic from Mac App Store by paying around $7.
 You get a plenty of options, such as the following ones.

-First of all, thanks to the variety of APIs in use, Textastic would work fine in your Mac, not to mention the support of iOS apps from same developer.
-Also, easier file management and navigation options are also there in Textastic and you can even make use of iCloud Syncing capabilities.
+First of all, thanks to the variety of APIs in use, Textastic would work fine on your Mac, not to mention the support of iOS apps from the same developer.
+Also, easier file management and navigation options are also there in Textastic, and you can even make use of iCloud Syncing capabilities.

 TextMate is a Mac text editor with minimal design and standard capabilities for ceaseless text editing and coding.
 In addition to the simplified editing interface, TextMate has a customization section — a GUI-based one that’s easier to be used.
 Talking of supported languages, more than 50 programming languages would do fine in TextMate, with the help of a set of useful features.